eerimoq/nala/README.rst

        ASSERT_EQ(time(NULL), 42);
    }

 Build and run all tests.
+Just as expected, the time test fails since 41 is not equal to 42.

 .. image:: https://github.com/eerimoq/nala/raw/master/docs/build-and-run-assert-eq-fail.png